RahafTahayneh/account-management-system/readme.md

 - run `python manage.py populate_db` to populate your db with seed data.

-- run `python manage.py create_superuser` to create an account for the admin.
+- run `python manage.py createsuperuser` to create an account for the admin.
 You can view the admin dashboard here: `127.0.0.1:8000/admin`

 - run `python manage.py runserver`.
   This should start up the server and show output about which IP/Port it's running on (usually 127.0.0.1:8000)